-The Model SP-6065 features a xx HP xx gasoline engine.
+The Model SP-6457 TD features a Turbocharged 57 HP Deutz diesel engine.
 See the engine manual for service details and oil recommendations.

-- Check air filters daily, replace as required. - Check engine oil level daily. - Level the frame prior to service to get an accurate reading. - ◆ Do Not over-fill with oil. - Change engine oil and filter every 50 hours of operation
+- Check air filters daily, replace as required.
+Do Not clean air filters. - Check engine oil level daily. - Level the frame prior to service to get an accurate reading. - Do Not over-fill with oil. - Change engine oil and filter every 125 hours of operation

-Safety Air Filters are ${f not}$ intended to be used for primary air filtration.
-When the Primary Filter gets clogged, replace it immediately - ${f dot}$ not run saw using ${f just}$ the Safety filter.
+Safety Air Filters are not intended to be used for primary air filtration.
+When the Primary Filter gets clogged, replace it immediately - do not run saw using just the Safety filter.